DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

     permalink: /downloads/
 ---

 > As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
 These figures are compiled and reconciled by an {{ "Independent Administrator (IA)" | term }} and published.
+This is calendar year 2013 data.

 Download calendar year data: